python-trio/trio/docs/source/reference-io.rst

 a process running by mistake after you've gone on to do other things.
-:func:`~trio.subprocess.run` can supply input or read output from the subprocess, and can optionally throw an exception if the subprocess runs for too long or exits with a failure indication.
+:func:`~trio.subprocess.run` can supply input or read output from the subprocess, and can optionally throw an exception if the subprocess exits with a failure indication.

 .. autofunction:: trio.subprocess.run